amazon-connect/amazon-connect-streams/Documentation.md

 handle agent and contact state events directly giving you the power to control agent and contact state through an object oriented event driven interface.
 You can use the built in interface or build your own from scratch: Streams gives you the choice.
-This library must be used in conjunction with [amazon-connect-chatjs](https://github.com/amazon-connect/amazon-connect-chatjs) in order to utilize Amazon Connect's Chat functionality.
+This library must be used in conjunction with [amazon-connect-chatjs](https://github.com/amazon-connect/amazon-connect-chatjs) or [amazon-connect-taskjs](https://github.com/amazon-connect/amazon-connect-taskjs) in order to utilize Amazon Connect's Chat or Task functionality.

 ## Architecture
 Click [here](Architecture.md) to view a quick architecture overview of how the